DiamondBroPlayz/RocketAltitudeCalculator/README.md

 # Rocket Altitude Calculator

-This python project will detect how far your rocket will go and show you what planet you'll reach!
+This python project will detect how far your rocket will go and show you some extra statistics!

 #